pyeve/eve/docs/validation.rst

 By default, schemas are validated to ensure they conform to the structure documented in :ref:`schema`.

-There are two ways to deal with non-conforming schemas:

-1. Add :ref:`custom_validation_rules` for non-conforming keys used in the schema.
+In order to deal with non-conforming schemas, add :ref:`custom_validation_rules` for non-conforming keys used in the schema.

-2. Set the global option ``TRANSPARENT_SCHEMA_RULES`` to disable schema validation globally or the resource option ``transparent_schema_rules`` to disable schema validation for a given endpoint.

 .. _Cerberus: http://python-cerberus.org
 .. _`source code`: https://github.com/pyeve/eve/blob/master/eve/io/mongo/validation.py